sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 # CLI
-Show
+Show command is provided to view events with optional parameter to filter by source.

 # Test
 Tests are critical to have static events staying static across releases and ensuring the processes indeed fire those events in every release.

 ## Requirements
 1) Each event is covered by Unit test & nightly test
-2) Unit test --Hard code the YANG schema and verify that against current schema entry
+2) Unit & nightly test: Hard code the YANG schema and verify that against current schema entry
 3) Unit test -- For events based on log messages, have hard coded log message and run it by rsyslog plugin binary with current regex list in the source and validate the o/p reported against schema
+4) Unit test -- For events reported by code, mock it as needed, to exercise the code that raises the event.
+Verify the received event data against the schema.
-4) Nightly test -- Simulate the scenario for the event, look for the event raised by process and validate the event reported against the schema
+5) Nightly test -- Simulate the scenario for the event, look for the event raised by process and validate the event reported against the schema.
+This may not be able to cover every event, but unit tests can.